bittide/bittide-hardware/elastic-buffer-sim/SIMULATE.md

 Simulation is intensive, so you likely want to run

 ```
-cabal run exe:sim -w ghc-9.0.2 -- 2000000
+cabal run sim -w ghc-9.0.2 -- csv 2000000
 ```

 rather than using the REPL.

-Then:
+Then, run

 ```
 python3 script.py
 ```

-This will generate `clocks.pdf` and `elasticbuffers.pdf`.
+to generate `clocks.pdf` and `elasticbuffers.pdf`.